Swimming at the 2024 Summer Olympics – Women's 100-metre backstroke

 The women's 100-metre backstroke event at the 2024 Summer Olympics was held from 29 to 30 July 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

-The US' Regan Smith and Australia's Kaylee McKeown were the favourites to win the event, with Canada's Kylie Masse and the US' Katharine Berkoff also likely medallists.
+The US' Regan Smith and Australia's defending champion Kaylee McKeown were the favourites to win the event, with Canada's Kylie Masse and the US' Katharine Berkoff also likely medallists.
 In the heats, Spain's Carmen Weiler set her country's national record at 59.57.
 In the final, Smith and Masse led at the halfway point, but McKeown ended up winning the gold with a new Olympic record of 57.33.
 Smith won silver and Berkoff won bronze.

 Background

 The US' defending Olympic bronze medallist and 2022 World Champion Regan Smith broke the world record at the 2024 US Olympic Trials with a time of 57.13.
 Defending Olympic champion Kaylee McKeown from Australia held the previous world record, and won the event at the 2023 World Championships.
 She swam 57.41 at the Australian Olympic Trials.
 Canada's Kylie Massewon the silver medal at the previous Olympics in the event, and she finished second at the 2023 Championships.
 Other contenders included the US' Katharine Berkoff, who swam 57.83 at the US Trials, and Australia's Iona Anderson, who swam 58.43 at the Australian Trials.
 Both SwimSwam and Swimming World predicted that Smith would win, McKeown would come second and Berkoff would come third.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.